PaulBouchier/six_can/aider_can_chooser.md

 ## High-level objective

-Create a class that can be called by a higher-level module to choose one among zero or more soda cans found by a can_finder node, which publishes observed can positions.
+Create a class that can be called by a higher-level node to choose one among zero or more soda cans found by a can_finder node, which publishes observed can positions.
 Inspect the array of observed soda can poses, track them and filter each of them with a leaky bucket filter to persist